fury-r/fury-r/README.md

 - 👋 Hi, I’m @fury-r
-- 👀 I’m interested in Full Stack  Development,Sever Side programming,Database Adminstration,Data Science
+- 👀 I’m interested in Full Stack  Development,Sever Side programming,Database Adminstration and Data Science.
-- 🌱 I’m currently learning MSc IT
+- 🌱 I’m currently doing MSc IT.
 - 💞️ I’m looking to collaborate on  Projects so that it'll help me to gain more knowledge and experience.
 - 📫 How to reach me
   Contatct me: rajeev.dessai11@gmail.com